Definition of

 Other considerations

-It is important to note that immunization can have different characteristics.
+It is important to indicate that immunization can have different characteristics.
 Acquired immunity occurs when the immune system reacts to the presence of a foreign substance.
-If the subject receives the antibodies directly (through breast milk, for example), we speak of passive immunity ; on the other hand, active immunity is developed by the body after exposure to the substance or microorganism.
-A vaccine, therefore, promotes active immunity.
+If the subject receives the antibodies directly (through breast milk, for example), we speak of passive immunity ; On the other hand, active immunity is developed by the body after exposure to the substance or microorganism.
+A vaccine, then, promotes active immunity.

-The vaccination schedule is the scheme planned by the State to take care of public health through mass vaccination of the population.
-Sometimes, booster doses may be included to improve the effectiveness of the vaccine: therefore, a distinction can be made between a single-dose vaccine and a multi-dose vaccine .
+The vaccination calendar is the scheme planned by the State to take care of public health through mass vaccination of the population.
+Sometimes booster doses may be included to improve the effectiveness of the vaccine: therefore, a differentiation can be made between a single-dose vaccine and a multiple-dose vaccine .

-This vaccination scheme promoted by governments refers to compulsory vaccination .
+This vaccination scheme promoted by governments refers to mandatory vaccination .
 Vaccines such as COVID-19, on the other hand, are part of voluntary vaccination campaigns .